 - If you wish to access a loan to study a higher level VET course you will need to select one of these eligible courses.

 - A list of eligible courses can be found at www.education.gov.au/vet-student-loans.

 - Eligible courses, and the providers approved to deliver them, will also be available on www.myskills.gov.au - Australia’s directory of training.

 VET FEE-HELP opt-in 2017

-From 1 January 2017, the VET Student Loans program will begin, replacing the current VET FEE‑HELP scheme.
+On 1 January 2017, the VET Student Loans program began, replacing the current VET FEE‑HELP scheme.
 This is a new vocational education and training student loans program, provided to give eligible students access to quality higher level VET qualifications, particularly to those students who could not otherwise afford to pay upfront.

 To minimise disruption to existing students, a phased approach is being taken to transition from VET FEE-HELP to the new VET Student Loans program.
 Students wishing to continue their studies under the existing VET FEE-HELP arrangements will need to opt-in.

 All current VET FEE-HELP students will be contacted by the Department of Education and Training (the department) where records indicate the student has not completed their course.
 Contact will be made via postal or electronic mail, with students who have an email address being contacted first.

 For students that do not have an email on our records, the department will be sending you a letter in the postal mail.
 Due to the volume of students being contacted by the department, letters will be sent progressively commencing from December 2016.

 Existing students who: